How to Hear Better in Noisy Restaurants: My 2026 Strategy

 4. Support the System from the Inside Out

 I think of it like car maintenance.
 You can have the best tires (the hearing aids), but if the engine isn't getting the right fuel, you’re not going to get the best performance.
 Some people find that certain vitamins and plant-based ingredients may help support the delicate structures in the inner ear.
 For me, it became a part of a larger routine of taking my health seriously.
-Always talk to your own doctor before starting something new, of course, but for me, it felt like I was finally doing everything I could to stay in the game.
+I actually wrote a bit more about the specific results of that trial and whether a certain supplement for seniors is actually worth the investment based on my 14-week log.

 5. The "Visual Anchor" Technique